mariajpalma/GG-NC/README.md

    • __Stability_NID_median.png__: A dot plot showing the median of the pairwise estimates of Normalized Information Distance (NID)) values for 100 runs at each resolution value.

    • __Stability_NID_variance.png__: A dot plot showing the variance of the pairwise estimates of Normalized Information Distance (NID) values for 100 runs at each resolution value.

-3. __Community_detection__: Includes text files containing the resulting matrices and their visual representation, listed below.

-   • __Result_matrix_raw.txt__: Is a numerical matrix that presents the community classification of individuals promptly following their processing through either the Louvain algorithm at various resolution values.
-Communities do not align across resolutions, so this matrix requires further processing.

-   • __Result_matrix_relabeled_allcomm.txt__: This is the matrix after processing the "Result_matrix_raw.txt" to ensure that the communities are consistent across resolutions.

-   • __individual_index_order.txt__: It is the new order of individuals after processing the "Result_matrix_raw.txt".

-   • __res_plot.png__: Graphically represents the emergence of communities, colored with distinctive colors, as identified by the algorithm across varying resolution values.

-   • __resolution_plot_similarC.png__: Graphically represent the emergence of communities as shown in "res_plot.png" using similar color gradients that resemble the genetic similarity between individuals across varying resolution values.

-4. __Community_networks__: This folder contains community networks images as well as the objects needed for 3D visualization.

-   • __3Dplots_distinctive.rds__: This file contains a 3D individuals network, with each individual rendered in a distinctive color corresponding to their designated community.

-   • __3Dplots_similar.rds__: This file contains a 3D individuals network, with each individual rendered in a color palette corresponding to their designated community.

-   • __CommunityNetworks_2D_DistinctiveC_RIndex#.png__: They are 2D community networks with distinctive colors, one for each resolution level (#).

-   • __CommunityNetworks_2D_DistinctiveC_whiteComm_RIndex#.png__: They are 2D community networks with distinctive colors, one for each resolution level (#).
-Unlike the previous ones, these networks, if they are present, show the "white communities" which consist of aggregations of smaller communities (according to the -c parameter).

-   • __CommunityNetworks_2D_SimilarC_RIndex#.png__: They are 2D community networks with similar colors, one for each resolution level (#).

-   • __CommunityNetworks_2D_SimilarC_whiteComm_RIndex#.png__: They are 2D community networks with similar colors, one for each resolution level (#).
-Unlike the previous ones, these networks, if they are present, show the "white communities" which consist of aggregations of smaller communities (according to the -c parameter).

-5. __NetworksIndividuals__: Includes the images of individual networks.

-   • __Network_Individuals_Communities_DistinctiveColors_RIndex#.png__: They are 2D networks where each node represents an individual rendered in a distinctive color corresponding to their designated community formed at a given resolution level (#).

-   • __Network_Individuals_Communities_Similar_RIndex#.png__: They are 2D networks where each node represents an individual rendered in a similar color corresponding to their designated community formed at a given resolution level (#).

 ## Customization Option
 The GG-NC browser also offers a customization option based on the user's needs or preferences (a screenshot of the customization option interface is provided below).
 For this, the user must set a resolution value index, which corresponds to the number of steps within the resolution range that spans from 1 to 50.
 Then, it is necessary to upload three text files, which are described below.